Richard D. James Album: Background and production

 In 1995, Richard James released the two Hangable Auto Bulb EPs under his AFX moniker, experimenting with exaggerated rhythms inspired by drum and bass in a style that came to be called "drill 'n' bass".
-In the following year, James released the Aphex Twin EP Girl/Boy.
-This faster style of drum programming was inspired by James' friend Luke Vibert, who recorded in this style as Plug.
+This faster style of drum programming was inspired by James' friend Luke Vibert, also known as Plug.
 James stated that while he worked with triplets and complicated beats in the past, that Vibert "got me into doing it a faster pace.
 He gave me the spark to do it faster, but now I'm trying to take it to all extremes".
-James also noted the influence of his friend Tom Jenkinson (aka Squarepusher).
-He had said Jenkinson and Vibert were the "only two people around who are [musically] consistent enough for me".
+This rapid, computer-based approach would become the dominant style of James's work through the end of the decade.
+In the following year, James released the Aphex Twin EP Girl/Boy.

 James has stated that most of the album was composed on his Macintosh computer and that the album took longer to create than any of his previous albums.
 Describing his approach to drum programming, he stated that "sometimes I just hit the keyboard in a way I'd like the rhythm of the tracks to sound.
 Then I'll spend four hours moving all the notes where I want them to go."
-Some tracks on the album include James' vocals modulated on a computer; in "To Cure a Weakling Child", James manipulated his voice to sound like a child giving a lecture about arms and legs.
+Some tracks on the album include James' vocals modulated on a computer; in "To Cure a Weakling Child", James manipulated his voice to sound like a child giving a lecture about their arms and legs.
 For the orchestral arrangements on the album, James bought a violin at a car boot sale.
-He taught himself to play a note from the instrument by placing it on a table, playing a note and sampling it for the album.
-Two of the tracks, "Fingerbib" and "Logan Rock Witch", had previously been intended for another album James had been working on around the same period, entitled Melodies from Mars, which remains officially unreleased.
+He taught himself to play a note from the instrument by placing it on a table, playing a note and sampling the note.

-The cover art for Richard D. James Album is credited to both James and Johnny Clayton.
-Clayton did not accept credit for the album's cover, stating that he taught James how to use Photoshop and "he started playing around with his own self-image.
-That's what led to that cover."